-For this article, we hand-picked the most promising startups on today’s logistics arena.
+For this article, we hand-picked the most top logistics startups in today’s arena.

-Xeneta is a Norwegian startup that provides shipping companies and freight forwarders with freight rate data collected in real time.
-According to Crunchbase, the company raised almost $29 million over five funding rounds and this figure automatically makes its products worth attention.
+Xeneta is a Norwegian startup that provides logistics companies (shipping businesses and freight forwarders) with freight rate data collected in real time.
+According to Crunchbase, the company raised almost $29 million of total funding over five rounds, and this figure automatically makes its products worth attention.

-Xeneta’s solution is a web-based platform that gives its users access to intelligent pricing data and, thus, allows them to benchmark their ocean and air freight market rates.
+Xeneta is a web-based logistics platform that gives its users access to intelligent pricing data and, thus, allows them to benchmark their ocean and air freight market rates.
 Specifically, Xeneta provides freight forwarders with an opportunity to compare their rates to the average rates on the market, analyze market movements, and reveal the hidden potential in their freight spend.
-Not only does this help freight forwarders improve performance and optimize costs but it also ensures pricing transparency across the whole industry.
+Not only does this logistics technology help freight forwarders improve performance and optimize costs but it also ensures pricing transparency across the whole industry.

-Zencargo is another logistics tech startup that has the potential to change the rules of the whole market.
+Zencargo is one of the most promising logistics startups that have the potential to change the rules of the whole market.
 A few months ago, it raised $20 million in Series A funding and, according to Zencargo’s founder, all these funds will be spent on the enhancement of the company’s proprietary software solution.

-Having used machine learning and other disruptive technologies, the startup built a platform that allows for online quotes and booking of freight forwarding services, real-time tracking of goods, and advanced analytics.
-Zencargo doesn’t disclose its clients but rumor has it that Amazon appears to be one of them.
+Having used machine learning and other disruptive technologies, the startup built a platform that allows logistics companies to get online quotes and book freight forwarding services, track goods in real time, and generate advanced analytics.
+Zencargo makes freight management much easier and effective.
+The technology company doesn’t disclose its clients but rumor has it that Amazon appears to be one of them.

 Cubyn is an emerging star among shipping startups.
 It’s located in Paris and it has recently received an enviable amount of money, i.e. 12 million Euros, from venture investors.
 The company provides logistics services to e-commerce stores allowing online merchants to focus on selling rather than delivery.